 Edinburgh to Pitlochry

 Our first stop was Culross where “Outlander” and “39 Steps” were filmed.
-Monks began mining coal in Culross in the 16th century, but they were not very efficient.
-Sir George Bruce got the rights to the land and installed a wheel turned by a horse, which produced a great deal more coal than before.
+Monks began mining coal in Culross in the 16th century, but they were not very efficient or very kind to their miners.
+They thought the miners too low class to even be buried in the cemetery.
+When Sir George Bruce got the rights to the land, he installed a wheel turned by a horse, which produced a great deal more coal than before.
 He was very successful and he was also very good to his miners and saved some of their pay for them and found them other jobs when they could no longer mine.
-The monks, on the other hand were not kind to their workers.
-They thought them so low class that they wouldn’t even let them be buried in the cemetery.

-Originally the ceilings were all painted but only one room still has the original paintings.
-They were only preserved because an owner didn’t like the original oval ceiling and removed the wood to the stables.
+Originally all the ceilings were painted but only one room remains.
+It was only preserved because an owner didn’t like the original oval ceiling and removed the wood to the stables.
 When the National Trust took over, they found them intact.

 We continued on to the town of St. Andrews and visited the college’s darling chapel.
 We also visited the famous golf course.

-In Pitlochry in the evening after dinner, we had a bagpipe demo from a woman who has been playing the pipes for 49 years.
+In Pitlochry that evening, we had a bagpipe demo from a woman who has been playing the pipes for 49 years.
 She was the first woman to learn piping in her area.

-One time, her band was asked to play for the Queen but no women would be allowed, so she pretended to be a guy and went anyway.
+Her band was asked to play for the Queen but women were not allowed.
+She pretended to be a guy and played.
 Now women are allowed.
 Watching her play gave me real admiration for the pipers.
 It is necessary to fill the bag and then use your arm to depress it while playing.
 Bag pipes are a double reed instrument.

 Part of traveling is figuring out showers in various hotels.
 In the Pitlochry hotel, I turned on the shower taps but because the water was coming in faster than going out, I hurried my shower.
 When I went to turn off the taps, I couldn’t.
 Jerry tried to help, and he was able to turn the shower off but the lower taps were still going strong.
 We called the front desk and someone came right up and he closed the taps but said that it was my fault because I opened the taps too strongly.
 He said, “It is better to turn them on a wee bit only”.
 Who knew that I was so strong!